Tax litigation and arrangements with tax authorities in various tax areas, obtaining advance tax rulings

 Cancellation of the income tax penalty

 According to Section 192 of the Income Tax Ordinance, the assessor and their assistants (such as an income tax inspector or a coordinator at the Tax Authority) have the authority to reduce or cancel fines that they believe are not the result of an act or omission by the taxpayer.
-In practice, the discretion regarding the cancellation of fines is quite broad, and our office has typically been successful in canceling all imposed fines as part of the assessment procedures.
+In practice, the discretion regarding the cancellation of fines is quite broad, and our firm has typically been successful in canceling all imposed fines as part of the assessment procedures.

 Errors in the calculation of the fine